Logo VHM ABC

 Hunting method: Strangler snake.

-Lifestyle: twilight and night active
+Lifestyle: Crepuscular and nocturnal active

 Character

-One-off costs: This includes the costs for accommodation, lighting, heating, water bowl and decoration.
-This can together cost a few hundred euros to a few thousand euros.
-The final amount depends on the quality and size of the products.
+Legislation: No documentation is required to keep a Sinaloae milk snake.
+One-off costs: These include the costs for housing, lighting, heating, a water bowl, and decoration.
+Together, this can cost from a few hundred euros to a few thousand euros.
+The final amount depends on the quality and size.